 In Columbus, Hansson competed in the 100 and 200 butterfly and all five relays.
 She won her first individual title in the 100 butterfly and joined the sub-50 club with a time of 49.90.
 On the last day, she finished third in the 200 butterfly behind Ella Eastin and Katie Drabot.

-In Federal Way, Hansson went 3-for-3 in individual events, including breaking the NCAA and US Open records in the 100 fly, clocking a 49.34 for the fastest time in history.
+In Federal Way at the PAC-12 championships, Hansson went 3-for-3 in individual events, including breaking the NCAA and US Open records in the 100 fly, clocking a 49.34 for the fastest time in history.
 She also won titles in the 200 IM ((1:52.50) and 200 fly (1:50.68), breaking the championship record in the former.

 In Austin, Texas, Hansson set the NCAA, US Open and Pool records in the 100 butterfly, winning in 49.26.
 She also set the pool record in the 200 butterfly (1:50.28) in another gold medal winning effort and finished fourth in the 200 IM (1:52.14).